gauthamvasan/blog/_posts/Musings/2022-01-07-mono-no-aware.md

 If everything changes, <br>
 there is nothing to hold on to. <br>
 <br>
-As he looks up at the night sky, he takes a deep breath in and slowly lets it go. <br>
+As he looks up at the night sky, <br>
+he takes a deep breath in and slowly lets it go. <br>
-As the clouds start to disperse, he marvels at the beauty of a starry night sky. <br>
+As the clouds start to disperse, <br>
+he marvels at the beauty of a starry night sky. <br>
 Once again, he's moved by a deep, profound sense of wonder <br>
 <br>